On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Introduction

-For a graph $G=(V,E)$ and a vertex $v\in V$, we denote by $N_G(v)$ the \emph{neighborhood} of $v$ in $G$, that is, the set of all the vertices adjacent to $v$ in $G$, and by $N_G[v]$ its \emph{closed neighborhood}, i.e., the set $N_G(v)\cup\{v\}$.
-We may omit the subscript $G$ when the graph is clear from the context.
-A \emph{dominating set} in a graph $G = (V,E)$ is a set $D\subseteq V$ such that $D\cap N[v]\neq \emptyset$ for all $v\in V$.
-The \emph{domination number} of $G$, denoted by $\gamma(G)$, is the minimum cardinality of a dominating set in $G$.
-Over the years, many variants of the classical concept of domination were proposed from the neighborhood-sum point of view \cite{Haynes1998}.
+Over the years, many variants of the classical concept of domination were proposed from the neighborhood-sum point of view~\cite{Haynes1998}.
 One of those variants is $\{k\}$-domination, where $k$ is a positive integer.
-Given a graph $G=(V,E)$, a function $f\colon V \rightarrow \{0, 1,\ldots, k\}$ is called a \emph{$\{k\}$-dominating function} of $G$ if every $v \in V$ satisfies $f(N [v]) \geq k$ \cite{Domke1991}\footnote{For a function $f$ defined on $V$ and a set $S\subseteq V$, we denote the \emph{weight} of $S$ under $f$ by $f(S) = \sum_{v\in S} f(v)$.
+Given a graph $G=(V,E)$, a function $f\colon V \rightarrow \{0, 1,\ldots, k\}$ is called a \emph{$\{k\}$-dominating function} of $G$ if every $v \in V$ satisfies $f(N [v]) \geq k$~\cite{Domke1991}\footnote{For a function $f$ defined on $V$ and a set $S\subseteq V$, we denote the \emph{weight} of $S$ under $f$ by $f(S) = \sum_{v\in S} f(v)$.
 The \emph{weight} of $f$ is defined as $f(V)$.}.
 In 2016, Chellali et al.~\cite{Chellali2016} introduced $\{2\}$-Roman domination\footnote{The concept of $\{k\}$-Roman domination has been studied in the literature under the name ``Roman $\{k\}$-domination''; however, since $\{k\}$-domination is a concept that is indeed changed and not just made more specific by the adjective Roman, we find it more sensible to have ``$\{k\}$-Roman'' as the adjective.} ---also called Italian domination in later works (see, e.g.,~\cite{Henning2017})--- as a variant of $\{k\}$-domination for $k=2$.
 A function $f\colon V \rightarrow \{0, 1, 2\}$ is called a \emph{$\{2\}$-Roman dominating function} of $G$ if $f(N (v)) \geq 2$ for each $v \in V$ with $f(v)=0$.
-The minimum weight of a $\{2\}$-Roman dominating function of $G$ is denoted by $\gamma_{\{R2\}}(G)$.
+The minimum weight of a \hbox{$\{2\}$-Roman} dominating function of $G$ is denoted by $\gamma_{\{R2\}}(G)$.
 The $\{2\}$-Roman domination was also studied in 2007 by Bre\v{s}ar and Kraner \v{S}umenjak~\cite{Bresar2007} under the name \emph{weak $\{2\}$-domination}.
-Several \textsf{NP}-completeness results as well as polynomial cases of the $\{2\}$-Roman domination problem are presented in \cite{Chellali2016,Chakradhar2020,Poureidi2020}, and the most recent ones in \cite{Fernandez2023}. \end{sloppypar}
+Several \textsf{NP}-completeness results as well as polynomial cases of the $\{2\}$-Roman domination problem are presented in~\cite{Chellali2016,Chakradhar2020,Poureidi2020}, and the most recent ones in~\cite{Fernandez2023}. \end{sloppypar}